Why Bugs Bunny is the most significant and powerful cartoon character

 via Kwame Opam of The Verge

-The character of Bugs Bunny is such a recognized character who always has the quippiest, most sarcastic lines with subtle touches of humor.
+He has become such a recognized character who always has the quippiest, most sarcastic lines with subtle touches of humor.

-Bugs is a cultural icon and has continued his cartoon dominance for 82 years as he trucks toward utter cartoon dominance when it comes to recognition.
+Bugs always triumphs through the challenge of any foe that he stumbles upon.
+He has become a cultural icon and has continued his cartoon dominance for 82 years as he trucks toward utter cartoon dominance when it comes to recognition.

 But Josh, didn’t you also mention that he is the most powerful cartoon character?

-Bugs Bunny may be dominant in terms of recognition but lets take a deep dive into his abilities and sheer power.
+Bugs Bunny may be dominant in terms of recognition, but let’s take a deep dive into his abilities and sheer power.

 Extreme Seductive Powers

-The following are characters that he has had relationships with throughout his 82 years of pursuing love: Honey Bunny (first appeared in Bugs Bunny Comic Book #108), Lula Bunny(featured in Looney Tunes & Merrie Melodies comics between 1947-1955) and even Pepé Le Pew’s love interest Penelope Pussycat (in the 1995 short “Carrotblanca”).
+The following are characters that he has had relationships with throughout his 82 years of pursuing love: Honey Bunny (first appeared in Bugs Bunny Comic Book #108), Lula Bunny (featured in Looney Tunes & Merrie Melodies comics between 1947-1955), and even PepĂ© Le Pew’s love interest Penelope Pussycat (in the 1995 short “Carrotblanca”).

-The evolution of Bugs Bunny’s girlfriend Honey Bunny, via honeybunnyworld.com
+The evolution of Bugs Bunny’s girlfriend, Honey Bunny, via honeybunnyworld.com

 Bug’s powers of seduction have even taken precedence over his foes, where Elmer Fudd himself proposes to Bugs in the episode “Bugs’ Bonnet,” an episode where characters take the characteristics of whatever hat they wear.